Heart of Hawick, Hawick, TD9 0AE

-Inspired by the spinning mill wheel, cinema reels and early cinematograph technology such as the zoetrope, the installation will bring the mill wheel to life with projected moving image, including sequences of locally-sourced archival film and home movies reflecting aspects of the town’s social history and rich textile heritage.
+Waterwheel is a permanent film installation by artist Andy Mackinnon, which reanimates the Victorian mill wheel beneath the café bar in Heart of Hawick’s Tower Mill.
+Inspired by the spinning mill wheel, cinema reels and early cinematograph technology such as the zoetrope, the multi-channel video work brings the waterwheel to life through moving-image projection, including sequences of locally sourced archival film and home movies reflecting aspects of Hawick’s social history and rich textiles heritage.

 Andy Mackinnon is a filmmaker and curator based on the Isle of North Uist in the Outer Hebrides.
 He was director, cinematographer and producer of TRANSITION, the first Scottish documentary to make the official selection at the International Documentary Festival Amsterdam in 2000, where it was lauded as “an experimental cinematographic indictment of pollution.”
 The film was also nominated for a Scottish BAFTA.

-Andy has curated the visual arts and moving image programming at Taigh Chearsabhagh Museum & Arts Centre since 2003.
-Prior to that he worked in creative & collaborative film and video production since the late 1980s and was a key player in the Glasgow Film & Video Workshop (now GMAC) for many years.
+Andy has curated the visual arts and moving image programme at Taigh Chearsabhagh Museum & Arts Centre since 2003.
+Prior to that he worked in creative and collaborative film and video production, and was a key player in the Glasgow Film & Video Workshop (now GMAC) for many years.
 He is currently developing various creative documentaries around the issues of climate and culture.